jric/cracker/README.md

    export SEED_PWD=XXXXX
    ./cracker --checker "command to check password"
-             --match "string to match that lets us know the password worked" [--distance <unsigned>] default all, check passwords with this number of mutations only [--dryrun] default false; don't check password, just print passwords that would be checked
+             --match "string to match that lets us know the password worked" [--distance <unsigned>] default all, check passwords with this number of mutations only [--dryrun] default false; don't check password, just print passwords that would be checked ./cracker --checker "argument(s) to plugin, e.g. filepath" --plugin <filename> instead of running a command with --match, use an in-memory function call to make things faster; --checker args become arguments to the plugin see ## PLUGIN below
+             [--distance <unsigned>] default all, check passwords with this number of mutations only [--dryrun] default false; don't check password, just print passwords that would be checked
 ```

  If "command to check password" contains an argument "PWD", that argument is varied with each password